eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 # Fetching a Data Plane Token via EDR

 EDR is short for Endpoint Data Reference and describes how a Data Consumer can fetch data with PULL mechanism.
-It contains information such as the `endpoint` where to fetch the data, additional information like authentication and so on.
+It contains information such as the `endpoint` where to fetch the data and additional information like authorization.
 The EDR is conveyed with the Transfer start message of the DSP protocol from the Provider to the Consumer, after receiving and accepting a [Transfer](06_transferprocesses.md) request made by a Consumer.

 For sending a Transfer Request a [Contract Agreement](05_contractnegotiations.md) should be already in place.

-Previously TractusX-EDC provided a set extension for caching EDRs on Consumer side and exposing them via EDRs management APIs.
+Previously TractusX-EDC provided a set extensions for caching EDRs on Consumer side and exposing them via EDRs management APIs.
 The renewal was handled proactively by firing another transfer process with the same contract agreement near expiry and caching the newly transmitted EDR.

 Starting from TractusX-EDC 0.7.0, the high level concepts are the same, but with the advent of [DPS](https://github.com/eclipse-edc/Connector/blob/main/docs/developer/data-plane-signaling/data-plane-signaling.md) (Data plane signaling) the way EDRs are managed and renewed has been changed.

-Since the default implementation of DPS does not support token renewals, the TractusX-EDC project extends it by introducing renewals capabilities.
+Since the default implementation of DPS does not support token refresh, the TractusX-EDC project extends it by introducing refresh capabilities.
 More info [here](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/docs/development/dataplane-signaling/tx-signaling.extensions.md)

 ## Receiving the EDR